-After finishing the parameter settings, click "OK".
+After finishing the parameter settings, click 'OK' button.
 When the blank screen shows up, press Enter key to bring out the login prompt.
-Key in the "root" (default value) for the both User name and Password (use Enter key to switch), then press Enter key and the console management appears right after.
-Please see below figure for login screen.
+Key in 'root' (default value) for both User name and Password (use Enter key to switch), then press Enter key and the Main Menu of console management appears.

-User Name : Password :
+User Name : root Password :